SCCA Continental Championship for Formula B/C Race

 - Brabham BT29 [14?]
 (Mike Hiss): Believed to be chassis BT29-14, this was the car raced by Mike Hiss (Delran, NJ/Laurel, MD) at Sears Point in June 1970, and then sold to Ernie Haze (Palo Alto, CA) for 1971.
 Haze drove the car in Northern Pacific Division SCCA Formula B for several seasons.
 According to information from Bryan Miller, subsequent owners were Lou Pavesi (Los Altos Hills, CA) c1976 and Frank Bramante (El Cerrito, CA/San Pablo, CA).
 In 1979, it was owned by Tom Fudge and then in 1985 it passed via John Treder (Santa Clara, CA) and John Hafkenschiel (Sacramento, CA) to Lou Pavesi again.
 It entered Australia via Steve Pike in 1991 where it was owned by Jim McConville and run in historic racing.
 It was sold to Steve Lunn in 2006 and then to Max Pearson in 2010.

 - Brabham BT29 (Allan Lader): This early chassis number would have raced in 1969 but its first owner is still unknown.
 Working backwards from its modern ownership, it would have been the black-and-yellow BT29 raced by Allan Lader (Gresham, OR), until Lader got a new 1970-spec BT29 in July.
 The older car was sold to Ron Householder (Portland, OR) and raced by him in SCCA, CASC and ICSCC events in 1971, 1972 and 1973.
 Householder sold it to Paul Anderson (Huntington Beach, CA) who entered it for Pete Halsmer in SCCA events in 1974.
 Then to Bill Hill (Olympia, WA) in March 1975.
-Hill drove this car, mainly in ICSCC events, for many seasons.
+Hill drove this car, mainly in ICSCC events, until April 1980 at least, and Hill advertised the car "for rent" in mid-1980.
 Retained by Hill until his death.
 It was sold by his widow to David Irwin (Evergreen, CO) in December 2017.

 - Brabham BT29 (Randy Lewis): John Ranson Lewis III, who raced as Randy Lewis (Sunnyvale, CA), had a blue Brabham BT29 for 1970 which was entered as #7.
 He raced the car through the full Pro season, finishing fourth at Sears Point in June and at Road America in August, end ending the season in eighth place in the championship.
 He did not compete in SCCA Nationals.
 The car was sold to Bunny Ribbs (San Jose, CA) for Mike Eyerly to drive in FB in 1971 (#63) and 1972 (#80).
 Jon Milledge also drove Ribbs car at Brainerd in Sep 1972.
 Ribbs, father of future Trans-Am star Willy T. Ribbs, advertised the car at the end of 1972.